Tochukwunwafororizu/osticket-prereqs/README.md

 <img src="https://i.imgur.com/UmaOOsZ.png"/>
 </p>
 <p>

-From the osTicket folder we are going to install the web server (PHP and Rewrite Module) in order for our osTicket to work.
-Next is to create a directory c\PHP from the osTicket installation folder and unzip it into the PHP folder.
-Next is to install Vc_redist-x86 and install my sql_5.5.62-win32.
-We are going to typically setup our sql server and the reason is because the sql sever database is where all our data will be at(User's information, and client's information)
+From the osTicket folder, we are going to install the web server (PHP and Rewrite Module) in order for our osTicket to work.
+Next is to create a directory C:\PHP from the osTicket installation folder and unzip it into the PHP folder.
+Next is to install Vc_redist.x86 and install mysql_5.5.62-win32.
+We are going to typically set up our SQL server, and the reason is because the SQL server database is where all our data will be at (user's information and client's information).

 </p>
 <br />